Relationship and Sex Education Policy

 Our curriculum is set out as per Appendix 1 but we may need to adapt it as and when necessary.

-We have developed the curriculum in consultation with pupils and staff, taking into account the age, needs and feelings of pupils.
-If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don’t seek answers online.
+We have developed the curriculum in consultation with students and staff, taking into account the age, needs and feelings of students.
+If students ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don’t seek answers online.

 For more information about our curriculum, see our curriculum map in Appendix 1.